HorizenOfficial/horizen-academy-v2/docs/mining/crypto-mining-economics.md

 This is particularly true for [full nodes](architecture/blockchain-nodes.md), which are responsible for storing an archive of the entire history of the blockchain dating back to its inception.
 While it is difficult to place specific numbers on these costs, what’s clear is that the longer a blockchain exists, the greater the state bloat and the more expensive it becomes for validators to run nodes.

-One of the ways in which the state bloat problem is being resolved is through creating a more [modular blockchain](architecture/modular-vs-monolithic-blockchains.md) design in which side chains can be sprung up for the purpose of storing parts of the main chains history so that nodes on the mainchain can reduce the amount of data their nodes need to store.
+One of the ways in which the state bloat problem is being resolved is through creating a more [modular blockchain](architecture/modular-vs-monolithic-blockchains.md) design in which sidechains can be sprung up for the purpose of storing parts of the mainchains history so that nodes on the mainchain can reduce the amount of data their nodes need to store.

 Through a process called ‘anchoring’, a cryptographic hash of the data can be stored on another chain and validated by the nodes on that chain.
 You can think of this like a zip file that is stored in a separate computer server in order to free up space on your current computer.